 If you are new to throwing, incorrect explanations of technique could possibly seem to make sense because you’re new to the sport and open to anything…

 Now, I know there is no malice on the part of those teaching it wrong, but they owe it to themselves and the throwers they teach to learn how it really works.
-You know what they say about the road to hell, right?

 Sometimes this narrow pendulum style sweep is justified because people claim in teaches kids to move across the circle.
 Teaching kids to use the entire ring is often is a mistake too.